 What are the differences between Quicken Bill Manager and Quicken Bill Pay?

-Quicken is moving to a new Bill Pay platform and the current Quicken Bill Pay service will be discontinued on Aug 31, 2020, between 4:00-6:00 AM PT.
+Quicken has moved to a new Bill Pay platform and the Quicken Bill Pay service was discontinued on Aug 31, 2020.

 The new Quicken Bill Manager comes with significant upgrades over Quicken Bill Pay, but it does work differently than what you may be used to with Quicken Bill Pay.
 The article below will give you more details on these differences.